bas1c1/Go-Script/README.md

 <h1 align="center"> In the last update </h1>

-In the latest update was added "exec_st" standart function and lambda
+In the latest update was added "exec_st" standart function, "lambda" expression and "statement" statement

 `~5000` lines of code